HuchieWuchie/AAU_franka_moveit/README.md

 ROS pc: The pc for where all the other computations takes place such as visual reasoning, handover tasks, etc.

-## 2. Installation of pre-requisties (Skip if you have the robolab pc):
+## 2. Installation of pre-requisties on the Franka pc (Skip if you have the robolab pc):

 It is recommended to just use the Robolab pc, if that is not possible, then follow these installation instructions.
+These instructions are for installing the neccessary packages on the Franka pc, NOT the ROS pc.

 ### 2.1 General system requirements:
 ```